Introduction

 GEF and pwndbg

 Vanilla GDB displays minimal context when you step through assembly.
-Two popular plugins greatly improve the experience by printing registers, the stack, and nearby code automatically after every step:
+Two popular plugins greatly improve the experience by printing registers, the stack, and nearby instructions automatically after every step.
+Install one of them before starting any serious CTF work.

-GEF (GDB Enhanced Features) is the most widely used choice for CTF work.
+GEF is the most widely used choice for CTF binary exploitation.
 Install it with:

 bash -c "$(curl -fsSL https://gef.blah.cat/sh)"

 pwndbg is an alternative plugin with a similar philosophy.
-Both are excellent; GEF tends to be preferred for its built-in heap analysis.
-After installing either one, simply run gdb ./binary as before and you will see the enhanced context panel automatically.
+Both are excellent; GEF tends to be preferred in CTF writeups.
+Install it with:

 Most beginner CTF reverse engineering challenges fall into a small set of patterns: